corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 Add a copy all children for a mod search tree, to the new object view.
 Add the ability to set the wrapper for a New Object view to allow for eaiser additions when creating mods from mods.
 Make sure all generated attribute values are trimmed.
+When renaming a mod the auto move folder will be missing other files.
+Need to copy full directory into Game_XMLS files.
+Add a button to open xml files in an external program.
+Make it so when adding a mod search view it updates the wrapper.
+That way any changes to the file will update the search tree.
+Add the ability to validate Recipes against the items xml to help with in game issues.
+Add the ability to combine tags in a file.
+Add side by side search trees for easier comparison.
+Add game button text is centered, should be left.

 Version History
 1.6